rboonzaijer/project-zomboid__easy-drop-n-loot/description.md

 [*] Grab (category) - transfers items of the same category as a selected item (or multiple categories if multiple items selected) between loot and player's inventory
 [*] Favorite and Equipped items are ignored
 [*] Now supports keybindings
-[/list]
+[*] Transfer Category and Loot Category buttons can be hidden from the UI [/list]

 [h1]How to use[/h1]